henkehagfeldt/brainkick-flutter/README.md

 You win by answering the question correctly before your opponent.
 In case of a tie, pull another lightning card.

 **Example**\
-*Question: What is Queen Elizabeths first name?*
+*Question: What is Queen Elizabeth's first name?*

 *Player 2*\
 Elizabeth!